quocthang0507/AndroidStudioExamples/README.md

 3. HelloConstraint project

-This project is based on HelloToast project.
+This project was based on HelloToast project.

 4. MyApplication project

 MyApplication was based on `Basic Activity` template.
 The `Basic Activity` template has more features and incorporates recommended app features, such as the options menu that appears in the app bar on Android-powered devices.

+5. ScrollingText project

+The Scrolling Text app demonstrated the `ScrollView` UI component. `ScrollView` is a `ViewGroup` that in this app contained two TextViews.
+A scroll bar appeared in the right margin.

 ### Lesson 2: Activities and intents

-5. TwoActivities project
+6. TwoActivities project

 TwoActivities contained two `Activity` implementations.
 You can send data from the main `Activity` to the second `Activity` and return data back to the main `Activity`.

-6. TwoActivities (lifecycle) project
+7. TwoActivities (lifecycle) project

 This project modified the existing TwoActivities project and added implementations of the `Activity` lifecycle callback methods to print messages to **logcat** when those methods are invoked.